number-25/autodidacticism/Cheatsheets/Julia_base_function.md

 ## Strings

-##### count the occurance of a character in a string: count(i->(i=='f'), "foobar, bar, foo")
+##### count the occurrence of a character in a string: `count(i->(i=='f'), "foobar, bar, foo")`
-Typically count is used to count intergers, but it can be adapted to count characters in a string relatively easily.
+Typically count is used to count integers, but it can be adapted to count characters in a string relatively easily.
 Here the option tells counts that we should operate on i, and i equals (==) the character 'f'.
 Here's an example of this function, used to count the letter frequency of a string.
 ```
    function mostfrequent(string)
     emptydict = Dict()